 What Is ATEX?

-ATEX refers to two EU directives that outline the essential safety measures that must be implemented in workplaces and equipment used in explosive atmospheres.
+ATEX refers to two EU directives that outline the essential safety measures that must be implemented in workplaces and equipment in explosive atmospheres.

 What Is An Explosive Atmosphere?